cube3power/atsd/sql/scheduled-sql.md

 ![File](images/sql-scheduled-email.png)

-The `Send Empty Report` and `Send Error Report` settings control whether the report should be emailed in case of an empty result or an error.
+`Send Empty Report` and `Send Error Report` settings control whether a report should be emailed in case of an empty result or error.

-The `Send Empty Report` option in particular, when disabled, can be used for alert purposes whereby a report is sent only if the resultset is not empty.
+`Send Empty Report` option in particular, when disabled, can be used for alert purposes whereby a report is sent only if the resultset is not empty.

-The `Email Subject` field supports the date and form [placeholders](#placeholders), for example `${name} for ${yyyy-MM-dd}`.
+The `Email Subject` field supports date and form [placeholders](#placeholders), for example `${name} for ${yyyy-MM-dd}`.

 ### Publishing

-To make the report available for download by end-users, enable the **Publish** section.
+To make a report available for download by end-users, enable the **Publish** section.
 The report will contain rows that were prepared by the server when the task was last executed.

 ![File](images/sql-scheduled-publish.png)